AmanTank187/blogger/README.md

 - I added the association between users and articles.
 First created a migration file for adding a column to articles called user_id that was a int.
 Then to establish the connection between the two models i had to add `belongs_to :user` in the article.rb model file and added `has_many :articles` to the user.rb model file.
 To ensure my development server did not crash when i wanted to access it, i hard coded the articles create function to give each article a user and the already existing articles had to be given a user.
 This is a short fix until authentication is implemented.

 - To setup authentication we have to uncomment the bycrpt gem thats in the gemfile.
 Go to the users model and add `has_secure_password`.
 The next step would be to create a migration file to add a column into users where the password would be kept.

+- Implemented creating a new user, to do this you need to assign a variable to User.new with user_params.
+It looks like this `@user = User.new(user_params)` The user_params function contains information taken from the form.
+Once this is done i use a IF statement to check if its save, if it is it will show a flash message and redirect you to articles page.
+If it does not save then it will render the user/new view again.

 - Ruby version